-If an organization offered the same “average” price to every customer applying for a loan, low-risk customers would secure better rates with other organizations, while lower- quality customers would not.
+If an organization offered the same “average” price to every customer applying for a loan, low-risk customers would secure better rates with other organizations, while high-risk customers would not.

-Only the relatively higher-risk customers would select the average product, skewing the population down, increasing average losses and reducing profitability.
-The combined effect of average pricing is twofold: fewer low-risk customers and more high-risk customers.
-To increase share and stay competitive in a tight market, banks require a strong analytical foundation comprised of business intelligence, optimized pricing models, and streamlined execution.
+Only the relatively higher-risk customers would select the average product, skewing the population down, increasing average losses, and reducing profitability.
+The combined effect of average pricing is twofold: fewer low-risk customers and additional high-risk customers.
+To increase share value and stay competitive in a tight market, banks require a strong analytical foundation comprised of business intelligence, optimized pricing models, and streamlined execution.

 Support the field with key competitor metrics updated daily to easily track pricing, marketing, and sales campaigns.

 Our flexible, collaborative approach helps organizations increase speed to market, enhance business agility, and improve the quality of customers’ experiences.

 - The NPV-based breakeven margin for each transaction.
 This metric informs analysts that pricing below this level means losses for the financial institution.